 The recent experience of the devastating earthquake in Nepal demonstrated the active role that GAP has in this area, assisting the National Society to restore a functional and safe blood supply as soon as possible following the disaster and importantly in coordinating the long-term rebuilding and recovery of the blood programme once the initial urgency had passed, in conjunction with the support of Partner National Societies.

-With the support of Partner National Societies, the project is providing assistance to the Nepal Red Cross Society Blood Servcie with:
+With the support of Partner National Societies, the GAP coordinated project provided assistance to the Nepal Red Cross Society Blood Service with: